rschoening/mvrs-dspa/README.md

 * located in `mvrs-dspa/target/site/scaladoc`
 * generated with `mvn scala:doc`
 ### Unit tests
+* The plan was to have significantly more tests than what are there now.
+But time got short and it turned out that analysis of the end-to-end jobs (using metrics, Kibana, the progress monitor etc.) was more important, yielding unexpected findings I would never have looked for specifically in unit tests.
 * Unit tests:
   * Scalatest
   * Naming convention: `...TestSuite`